 Intellectual Property and Information Policy Clinic

-- Nurture the skillset necessary to become an effective lawyer, including the abilities to think, speak, and write efficiently, accurately, collaboratively, and creatively,
+- Nurture the skillset necessary to become an effective lawyer, including the abilities to think, speak, and write effectively, accurately, collaboratively, and creatively;

 - Foster a working environment rooted in hard work, trust, humility, respect and joy;

 - Understand ten substantive IP and information policy doctrines;